Spike Jonze: Personal life

 (left to right) President Bill Clinton, Paul Junger Witt, Sofia Coppola, and Jonze at Three Kings screening on October 14, 1999.

 On June 26, 1999, Jonze married director Sofia Coppola, whom he had first met in 1992 on the set of the music video for Sonic Youth's "100%".
 On December 5, 2003, the couple filed for divorce, citing "irreconcilable differences".
 The character of John, a career-driven photographer (played by Giovanni Ribisi) in Coppola's Lost in Translation (2003), was rumored to be based on Jonze, though Coppola commented "It's not Spike, but there are elements of him there, elements of experiences."

-Jonze dated singer Karen O throughout 2005, although the couple broke up shortly after.
+Jonze dated singer Karen O throughout 2005.
 People reported that Jonze dated actress Drew Barrymore in 2007.
 From 2008 to 2009, Jonze dated actress Michelle Williams, with whom he worked on Synecdoche, New York.
-Jonze was reported to have begun dating Japanese actress Rinko Kikuchi in 2010 and the couple briefly lived together in New York City.
-They separated in 2011.
+Jonze was reported to have begun dating Japanese actress Rinko Kikuchi in 2010 and the couple briefly lived together in New York City before separating in 2011.

 Beginning in 2019, Jonze was in a relationship with artist Allie Teilz, whom he met in 2013 on the set of Her.
-They had three sons: twins born in 2023 and another in 2024.
+They have three sons: twins born in 2023 and another in 2024.